nakeeon/FastAPI-ORM-Manager/README.md

 ## Quick start

-Assume you have an SQLAlchemy model `User` and you want to perform CRUD on this model.
-You can simply create a manager for the model like this:
+Assume you have an SQLAlchemy model `User`, and want to perform CRUD on this model.
+You can simply create a manager for the model:

 ```python
 from sqlalchemy_manager import Manager